vellvm/vellvm/src/coq/Numeric/README.md

-This is a subset of CompCert https://github.com/AbsInt/CompCert project's library dealing with Floats and Integers.
+This is a subset of the CompCert https://github.com/AbsInt/CompCert project's library dealing with Floats and Integers.
 It was copied from CompCert and ported to Flocq-3.0.0 instead of Flocq-2.6.1 included with CompCert.